 Any future strangeness notwithstanding, Rob Liefield, co-creator of the Deadpool comics, is thrilled.
 He posted an exclamation point-filled Facebook message, saying, “It’s OFFICIAL!!!
 The amazing JOSH BROLIN is CABLE!!
 He will be joining @vancityreynolds and @zaziebeetz in #Deadpool 2!!!
 SO EXCITING!!
 Yes, it’s happening folks, Deadpool #Domino #Cable are united on screen!!!”

 In Marvel Comics lore, Cable is a powerful mutant soldier with a complicated history (involving time travel and conflicting timelines) and a stoic demeanor that often runs counter to Deadpool’s erratic nature.
-The pair have been enemies, allies, and co-stars of a popular shared comic-book series at various points, and screenwriters Reese and Wernick indicated that Cable’s origin will need to be simplified for the movie.
+The pair have been enemies, allies, and co-stars of a popular shared comic-book series at various points, and screenwriters Rhett Reese and Paul Wernick indicated that Cable’s origin will need to be simplified for the movie.